nhardy/south-of-45/README.md

 ## Development

-Make sure you're using Mac/Linux.
-Many of the npm dependencies for this project don't play nicely with Windows.
-I will be looking into whether Windows compatibility is an option in the near future.
+### Unix

+Development on Mac/Linux is advised as some dependencies are difficult to work with on Windows.

 Make sure you have [Node Version Manager](https://github.com/creationix/nvm) (nvm) installed.

-Run `nvm install 6` to install the latest version of Nodejs.
+Run `nvm install 7` to install the latest version of Nodejs.
+You may want to also set this as your default Node.js version with `nvm alias default 7`.

+### Windows

+Download and install [Python 2](https://www.python.org/) (required by `node-gyp`).

+Download and install the [Microsoft Visual C++ Redistributable](https://go.microsoft.com/fwlink/?LinkId=746572) (required by `node-gyp` on Windows).

+Download and install the Windows SDK for your version of Windows ([Windows 10](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk)).

+Donwload and install the latest version of [Node.js](https://nodejs.org).

+### JavaScript Dependencies

 Make sure you `npm install` or `yarn install` to download and install this project's dependencies.